FIFA World Cup: Broadcasting and promotion

 Each FIFA World Cup since 1966 has its own mascot or logo.
 World Cup Willie, the mascot for the 1966 competition, was the first World Cup mascot.
 World Cups feature official match balls specially designed for each tournament.
 After Slazenger produced the ball for the 1966 World Cup, Adidas became the official supplier to FIFA.
 Each World Cup also has an official song, which have been performed by artists ranging from Shakira to Will Smith.
 Other songs, such as "Nessun dorma", performed by The Three Tenors at four World Cup concerts, have also become identified with the tournament.

 Forming a partnership with FIFA in 1970, Panini published its first sticker album for the 1970 World Cup.
 Since then, collecting and trading stickers and cards has become part of the World Cup experience, especially for the younger generation.
-FIFA has licensed World Cup video games since 1986, sponsored by Electronic Arts.
+FIFA has licensed World Cup video games since 1986, which were sponsored by Electronic Arts until 2022.

+Economic impact

+The FIFA World Cup is considered one of the most-watched events in the world.
+The 2018 World Cup, for example, was watched by 3.5 billion people—just under half of the world’s population, rising to 5 billion in 2022.
+A new record is expected for 2026 due to the expansion of the field of participants.
+For 2026, the tournament is expected to contribute $40 billion to global gross domestic product (GDP).
+FIFA’s direct revenue from broadcast rights, sponsorship, hospitality, and licensing is projected to range between $10 and $11 billion for 2026.
+FIFA generated $4.8 billion in revenue from the 2014 tournament, and $6.1 billion from the 2018 tournament.
+The costs of hosting the tournaments are also rising steadily for host nations and have been estimated at over $200 billion in the case of Qatar 2022.

+In addition to the direct economic effects, various studies have also identified an indirect impact on financial markets.
+For example, below-average returns were observed on U.S. stock markets during the weeks of the World Cup, and these returns remained statistically significant even after controlling for all other factors.
+Studies of 39 stock markets worldwide confirmed these findings.
+One possible explanation for this is the attention economy, according to which the World Cup distracts market participants, thereby reducing liquidity in the market for a limited time.
+In addition, World Cup victories were found to have a brief positive effect on the national stock market, possibly driven by euphoria.
+In some countries, such as Germany or Russia, it was also claimed that the government would postpone unpopular reforms or tax increases until the weeks of the World Cup, expecting less attention to be paid to them at that time.